 Best Dog Toys Summary

-- Best Overall Dog Toy: KONG Classic Dog Toy
+- Best Adult Dog Toy: KONG Classic Dog Toy

 Interactive and treat-dispensing dogs puzzle toy that helps with boredom and anxiety.

 - Best Plush Dog Toy: Jalousie 5 Pack Dog Toys Dog Plush Toys Assortment

 This pack of plushie dog toys helps relieve boredom and comes in many cute varieties.

 - Best Dog Toys for Chewing: KIPRITII Puppies Teething Chew Toys

 A large bundle of dog toys and treats perfect for teething puppies with sore gums.

 - Best Comforting Dog Toy: SmartPetLove Snuggle Puppy Heartbeat Stuffed Toy

 A warm and lifelike companion for dogs with anxiety or trouble sleeping at night.